So you can’t wait to pack your beach sandals in your suitcase and jet off on a Mexico vacation.

 Whale watching in Cabo is popular between December and April, when thousands of humpback and other whales migrate down from Alaska.

-Sunset cruises in the Cabo San Lucas Bay are quite magical too.
+Sunset cruises in the Cabo San Lucas Bay (like this one) are quite magical too.

 And if you’re after heart-pounding fishing action, Cabo offers legendary marlin sportfishing along with opps to catch dorado, tuna and roosterfish.